hollingsworthd/jBrowserDriver/README.md

 Example: `java -Djbd.trace=true -Djbd.ajaxwait=1000 -jar myapp.jar`

 #### Building
-No build scripts yet exist, but Eclipse project files are part of this source tree.
+The Maven POM file is included.
+Currently this project is not in Maven Central.
+Eclipse project files are also included.
+The head of the source tree is always unstable, please checkout a tagged release for production use.

 #### To-do
 Iframes and alert dialogs are not yet handled.
 Stay tuned.